What Is a Karmic Soulmate—and Can Karmic Relationships Last?

 You cannot fix or change your karmic soulmate

 Since your karmic soulmate connection is potent and addictive, you might try to convince yourself you can make it work.
+But do karmic relationships come back?

 "'I belong with them, I can change them.'
 These beliefs dominate a karmic relationship," Kumaar said.
 "Unfortunately, they are doomed to fail.
 Only when you cut all cords with them is when you can have a healthy relationship with the person that matters the most in your life, yourself."

 This is exactly what happened to Rosie, who didn't realize she had met her karmic soulmate until the dust from their breakup settled.
 Once she was healed, she realized in their yearlong relationship that her ex was never afraid to show her where she needed to grow and taught her a lot about herself.
-While this unfiltered honesty seemed to be a big factor in their split, Rosie now looks back on her ex with admiration and respect.
+While this unfiltered honesty seemed to be a big factor in their split, Rosie now looks back on her former mate with admiration and respect.

 With clarity, Rosie said she discovered she had never healed from her past and brought that pain into their relationship.